 LED lights receive a lot of hype, but so far not so much payoff.
 Plenty of anecdotal evidence shows that LED lights may underperform compared to what they “should” be doing.
 Even commercial tomato growers don’t use LED lights, showing that there’s no real economic or yield benefit.
 (Note: tomato plants have very similar growing needs to marijuana plants.)

-If you have just one plant to focus on, and you do a good job of maximizing its environment, then, of course, you can get a much higher yield per plant.
+If you have just one plant to focus on, and you do a good job of maximizing its environment, then, of course, you can get a much higher yield per plant — maybe even your best marijuana yield yet.
 Try growing one plant or just fewer plants because it will help you get more bang for your buck.
 It will take less effort overall, require less electricity, and will likely be less severe if you’re caught growing illegally.

-Getting the most yield from your plants takes research, practice, and planning.
+Getting the best cannabis yield from your plants takes research, practice, and planning.
 Check out the growing forums on I Love Growing Marijuana for more tips.